Accessibility Tools

 People living with impairments often encounter barriers that keep them from fully participating in society.
 Those barriers come in many forms.
 They could be physical, such as the design of a building.
 They could be technological, such as the way a computer functions.
 They could be attitudinal, such as the way others think about people with impairments.

-In 2017, the province enacted the Nova Scotia Accessibility Act, which has as its goal making our province accessible by 2030 through the removal of barriers and preventing new ones from forming in areas related to information and communication, transportation, employment, the built environment, education and goods and services.
+In 2017, the province enacted the Nova Scotia Accessibility Act, which has as its goal to make our province accessible by 2030 through the removal of barriers and preventing new ones from forming in areas related to information and communication, transportation, employment, the built environment, education and goods and services.

 Removing these barriers will improve the health, well-being and independence of persons with disabilities.